rails/rails/guides/source/configuring.md

 #### `config.assets.precompile`

-Allows you to specify additional assets (other than `application.css` and `application.js`) which are to be precompiled when `rake assets:precompile` is run.
+Allows you to specify additional assets (other than `application.css` and `application.js`) which are to be precompiled when `bin/rails assets:precompile` is run.

 #### `config.assets.unknown_asset_fallback`